bjango/Bjango-Templates/Help/Help.md

 ![](/Help/images/sketch-slices.png)

-As an added bonus, the `App Icon - Apple iOS (Quick).sketch` template provides a quick way to export all the various iOS icon sizes from a single artboard.
+As an added bonus, the templates listed below provides a quick way to export all the various sizes from a single icon artwork.
 This isn’t my preferred way to work, but it may be a good template to use as a starting point when exploring ideas.
-To export, select the `icon` artboard and click the `Export icon` button at the bottom right of the document window.
+To export, click `Export` in the toolbar.

+- `App Icon - Apple iOS (Quick).sketch`- `App Icon - Apple OS X (Quick).sketch`- `App Icon - Apple watchOS (Quick).sketch`- `App Icon - Google Android (Quick).sketch`- `Favicon - Web (Quick).sketch`

 ![](/Help/images/sketch-ios-quick.png)